Agnes of Rome: Cultural references

 Hrotsvitha, the 10th-century nun and poet, wrote a heroic poem about Agnes.

-In the historical novel Fabiola or, the Church of the Catacombs, written by Cardinal Nicholas Wiseman in 1854, Agnes is the soft-spoken teenage cousin and confidant of the protagonist, the beautiful noblewoman Fabiola.
+In the historical novel Fabiola or, the Church of the Catacombs, written by Cardinal Nicholas Wiseman in 1854, Agnes is the soft-spoken teenage cousin and confidante of the protagonist, the beautiful noblewoman Fabiola.

 The Eve of St. Agnes is a Romantic narrative poem written by John Keats in 1819.

 St. Agnes’ Eve is a poem by Alfred Tennyson first published in 1837.

 The instrumental song "Saint Agnes and the Burning Train" appears on the 1991 album The Soul Cages by Sting.

 The song "Bear's Vision of St. Agnes" appears on the 2012 album Ten Stories by rock band mewithoutYou.

 The St. Agnes Library is a branch of the New York Public Library located on the Upper West Side of Manhattan, on Amsterdam Avenue between West 81st and West 82nd Streets.